navapbc/template-infra/app/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Linter and Typechecker
+## Linter and Typechecker Setup

-This application is leveraging `eslint` and nava's internal [eslint-config-nava](https://github.com/navapbc/eslint-config-nava).
-Although, it is still recommended that you tell your IDE to auto-fix eslint errors on save.
-In VSCode, to do so, create a .vscode/settings.json file with:
+For linting, this application is leveraging `eslint` and nava's internal [eslint-config-nava](https://github.com/navapbc/eslint-config-nava).
+Although, it is still recommended that we tell our code editor to auto-fix eslint errors on save.
+In VSCode, do so by creating a `.vscode/settings.json` file with:

 ```
 {